aws/aws-lc/docs/porting/configuration-differences.md

 `Groups` and `SignatureAlgorithms` are narrowed to the algorithms AWS-LC implements, in the order the policy gives them, and a directive naming nothing AWS-LC implements is dropped.
-Both correspond to setters that replace AWS-LC's default list rather than intersect with it, so a policy silent on AWS-LC's post-quantum groups (ML-KEM hybrids) and signature algorithms (ML-DSA) removes them from the context.
+In `Groups`, the OpenSSL modifiers `*` and `?` are stripped from the group they mark and `-` drops it.
+Both directives correspond to setters that replace AWS-LC's default list rather than intersect with it, so a policy silent on AWS-LC's post-quantum groups (ML-KEM hybrids) and signature algorithms (ML-DSA) removes them from the context.
 See [BUILDING.md](../../BUILDING.md) for the build flag and the `AWSLC_CRYPTO_POLICY_FILE` override.